Skip to main content

 Application process

-For a course-oriented exchange
+For a study (course-based) exchange

-• You must be enrolled full-time at a post-secondary partner institution from an eligible country and paying any tuition fees regulated by that institution at the time of application and for the full duration of the exchange.
+• You must be enrolled full-time at a post-secondary partner institution in an eligible country and paying any tuition fees regulated by that institution at the time of application and for the full duration of the exchange.

 • You must also meet the requirements of the Concordia Student Exchange Program.